 About Open Access

-Open access (OA) is the term used for when information is freely available online for people to read, use, copy, and distribute with limited copyright and licensing restrictions.
-Traditionally, open access has been associated with making research freely available to read and re-use, but open access can pertain to the free exchange of any knowledge or resource.
+Open access (OA) is when information is freely available online for people to read, use, copy, and distribute with limited copyright and licensing restrictions.
+Traditionally, open access is associated with making research freely available to read and re-use, but open access can pertain to the free exchange of any knowledge or resource.

 Open access can provide access to works like: